matheus-bonfim/dinoo/README.md

 # dinoo
-Jogo baseado no dino do chrome
+Jogo baseado no dino do chrome.
+Utilizei PyGame.